 - An Evening with Edgar Allan Poe: Enjoy an evening of spine-chilling entertainment as Helen McKenna-Uff recounts Poe’s classic tales.
 The event takes place at the Allaire Chapel at 7:30pm and cost $20/person.
 The dates are as follows: October 12 and 13.

 - The Legend of Sleepy Hollow: Enjoy the dynamic retelling of Washington Irving’s famous tale.
 The event takes place at the Allaire Chapel at 7:30pm and cost $20/person.
 The dates are as follows: October 5 and 6.

 - Haunted Hayrides and Haunted Village: Take an exciting trip through this haunted village where ghosts, ghouls and monsters come to life!
 Admission includes the hayride, Mr. Allaire’s home and the Haunted Village and costs $15/adult and $10/children under age 12.
 This event takes place October 18, 19, 25 and 26.

 Located in Stanhope, NJ, Waterloo Village takes visitors back in time when the Morris Canal was thriving.
 This fall, families can enjoy some historic haunts and Halloween fun with these exciting events:

 - Annual Trick or Treat: This is one of my favorite Halloween events as my kids not only have fun but get to learn a little history too!
-Kids of all ages are invited to go Trick or Treating on October 29 3pm-8pm.
-Crafts, spooky stories and forest walks.
+Kids of all ages are invited to go Trick or Treating around Waterloo Village as well as enjoy crafts, spooky stories and forest walks.
 The date and time for this event has not been announced yet.

 Take a trip to the Jersey Shore to explore gorgeous Tuckerton Seaport.
 It offers a look back in time and highlights maritime traditions with hands-on activities, museums and more.